scumstudios/azure-kinect-tools/README.md

 Shell script that uses the "k4arecorder" from the K4A Tools to automate the recording of multiple synchronized video & depth streams.
 Run the script and follow along with the steps to start the recording.
 Assumes multiple Azure Kinects synced with sync cables.
-Change the ```xterm``` exec to whichever terminal emulator you prefer to spawn the recording threads.
+Change the ```tilix``` exec to whichever terminal emulator you prefer to spawn the recording threads.

 #### mkv2ply.py (step 2: conversion)